vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/products/uom.rst

 case for unit conversion is when a business buys products in a big pack from a supplier and then sells those products in individual units.

-Odoo can be set up to use different units of measure for one product.
+Leansoft can be set up to use different units of measure for one product.

 Configuration
 =============

-To use different units of measure in Odoo, first go to :menuselection:`Inventory --> Configuration --> Settings --> Products` and activate the :guilabel:`Units of Measure` setting.
+To use different units of measure in Leansoft, first go to :menuselection:`Inventory --> Configuration --> Settings --> Products` and activate the :guilabel:`Units of Measure` setting.
 Then, click :guilabel:`Save`.